-Fragile Speedster: He isn't very resiliant to damage and early on he has access to one of the weakest melee weapon, a fire poker.
+- Fragile Speedster: He isn't very resistant to damage and early on he has access to one of the weakest melee weapons, a fire poker.
 To compensate, he is one of the fastest characters.

-Took a Level in Badass: The blood transfusion he receives from Miyako grants him immunity to becoming a Shibito at the cost of never leaving the underworld.
-Also, upon being shot a second time and is seperated from Miyako, he ventures the Shibito Nest with Yoriko in search for her.
+- Took a Level in Badass: The blood transfusion he receives from Miyako grants him immunity to becoming a Shibito at the cost of never leaving the underworld.
+Also, upon being shot a second time and getting separated from Miyako, he ventures the Shibito Nest with Yoriko in search for her.

 A professor of folklore at the Josei University in Tokyo, but born and raised in Hanuda.
 Tamon travels to the area under the guise of researching local folklore, but is actually trying to uncover the truth about a landslide that killed his parents in the seventies in the very same village.